 - Discharge documentation

 - You can do a search by given name(s), surname and regimental number of a soldier.
-By clicking on Hide/Show Advanced Search Options, you will also be able to search by his place of birth, his address at time of enlistment or his unit.
-If you want to browse the service files that are already digitized, select yes in the dropdown box beside the label Digitized File.
+By clicking on Hide/Show Advanced Search Options, you can also search by the soldier’s place of birth, his address at the time of enlistment, or his unit.
+If you want to browse the digitized service files, select yes in the drop-down box beside the label Digitized File

 Every month, we publish a progress report on the blog.

 Please check the database regularly for new additions.
 If you still have questions after having checked the database, you can contact us at 1-866-578-7777 (option 8).

 Making these records available in digital format for our clients will ensure:

 - easy and quick downloading of high-quality digital copies of service files, free of charge